devonfaria/devon-daily-planner/README.md

 * [Support](#Support)
 * [Contributions](#contributions)

 ## Description

-Welcome to the daily planner application that I created to help you save daily tasks.
-When you click the save button, the text input for the sibling textarea will be saved an object in localStorage for the window, so that whenever you load this application, it shows saved content.
+Welcome to the daily planner application!
+Here, you can input daily tasks to a certain timeblock and save that content to the timeblock.
+When you click the save button, the text input for the sibling textarea will be saved an array in localStorage for the window.

+Whenever you reload this application, it uses the position in the for loop target a position in the stored array, and then take the array content at that position and dynamically enter the text into the loop-generated textarea at tht position.

+Additionally, the timeblocks will show white if they have passed for the current day, show red if it is that current hour, and show green if it is an upcoming hour in the current day.

 ## Visuals